A shape-based heuristic for the detection of urban block artifacts in street networks: Introduction

+In this article, we propose a method to answer this question, and test the proposed method’s universality on case studies from across the globe.
 The rest of the paper is organized as follows: next, we provide a precise problem description, followed by a review of previous work and terminology.
 We then introduce our methodology, proposing a cheap computational heuristic that allows the automated identification of face artifacts based on the geometric shape of areas enclosed by street edges.
 We apply the heuristic to 131 cities across the globe, and present and evaluate the results.
-We conclude by discussing our contribution and outlining potential further steps.
+We conclude by discussing our contribution and outlining potential further steps towards a fully automated street network simplification method.